Abdallahman-habyarimana/Chat-Room-Application/README.md

 Abdallahman Habyarimana: 101087205  &   Renata Moura: 101096098

 There is a couple of package you need to install while this application failed to run

 To run the client side :

 $ npm run open

-To run the server side:
+To run the server side you need to run neither of:

 $ npm run server